 I’ve created a list of some of our family favorite books.
 Some of these books are funny while others are more serious.
 These books are great for younger children and even older kids.
 Grab a few new books to add to your own collection.

-2. The Berenstein Bears and the Joy of Giving – You will love what this book teaches.
-Kids learn a very important lesson on why it is much better to give than to receive.
+You will love what this book teaches.
+The Berenstain Bears and the Joy of Giving teaches children an important lesson as to why it is much better to give than to receive.
 This classic story is a joy for all ages.

-5. Can You See What I See?
-Night Before Christmas – This is one of my kids’ favorite books.
-They get to go on a treasure hunt for all of the items hidden throughout the pages.
+This is one of my kids’ favorite books.
+They get to go on a treasure hunt for all of the items hidden throughout the pages of Can You See What I See?
 We read this book several times each holiday season.

-6. The Polar Express – If you’ve seen, and loved the movie, you will love the book even more.
-This wonderful story about a young boy who gets to experience an amazing train ride and the North Pole is full of all the magic dreams are made of.
+If you’ve seen and loved the movie, you will love the book even more.
+The Polar Express is a wonderful story about a young boy who gets to experience an amazing train ride and the North Pole is full of all the magic dreams are made of.
 Take your kids on a Christmas journey with this story.

-9. The Year of the Perfect Christmas Tree – Follow the journey of a young girl and her father as they search,beginning in Spring, for the perfect Christmas tree.
-This sweet story reminds us how important family and traditions are.
+Follow the journey of a young girl and her father as they search, beginning in Spring, for the perfect Christmas tree.
+The Year of the Perfect Christmas Tree is a sweet story that reminds us how important family and traditions are.
 The illustrations are beautiful and are sure to keep the attention of any age.

-10. The Animals’ Christmas Eve – This Little Golden Book shows us what the animals might do at Christmastime after all the humans have gone to sleep.
-Watch as they recount tales of the first Christmas night, in a beautiful poem, and how their ancestors may have helped or been involved.
+This Little Golden Book shows us what the animals might do at Christmastime after all the humans have gone to sleep.
+The Animal’s Christmas Eve recounts tales of the first Christmas night, in a beautiful poem, and how their ancestors may have helped or been involved.
 It’s a sweet story, and really reminds us of the most important thing about Christmas – Christ.